nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 ![logging-in](../../assets/img/link_device.png)

-Clicking on link your mobile device will prepare your 2nd factor login so that you can log in to our lander node from outside of the NIWA network.
+Clicking on link your mobile device will prepare your 2nd factor login so that you can login to our lander node from outside of the NIWA network.

 After clicking on ‘Link your mobile device’ you will be instructed to prepare your mobile device before proceeding.
 ![logging-in](../../assets/img/prepare_device.png)